mahavedalla/mahavedalla/docs/questions/micchaditthi/whether-actions-undertaken-with-wrong-view-are-unwholesome.md

-# Whether actions undertaken with wrong view are unwholesome?
+Question: Whether actions undertaken with wrong view are unwholesome?
 Answer in Brief: -
  Category: Micchādiṭṭhi
 Sutta References: AN 1.306-315